 You can purchase mushroom compost from mushroom manufacturing industries and farms or in big box stores like Home Depot or Lowes.

-They are also available for purchase online for use in soil amendment.
-You can also make your own mushroom compost at home following simple methods we have outlined above.
+They are also available for purchase online for use in

 Do you use mushroom compost in your garden?
 What materials do you use in composting?